Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 ## Debugger

-To better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled "Debug" in the attribute editor.
+To better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the attribute editor.

 To enable the debugger the *Debug* checkbox must be marked.
 To select the specific feature you would like to visualize, choose it from the list provided in *Features*.